jessicahe21/jessicahe21.github.io/_posts/2020-9-11-Building-Good-Software-Systems.md

 layout: post
 tags: notes
 excerpt_separator: <!--more-->
-title: Building Good Software Systems (Lecture)
+title: Building Good Software Systems
 ---

 What are the properties of *good* software?